-A building design project is a complicated endeavor that consists of multiple phases and requires contributions from multiple disciplines.
-It also involves a lot of uncertainty while the stakes are high—after all, unlike mass-produced consumer products where designs can be adjusted if necessary, each building is ultimately very unique and needs to fit both the landscape and the customer’s requirements.
-In this challenging environment, Computational Fluid Dynamics (CFD) has become an effective tool that helps architects and civil engineers reduce uncertainty and make informed decisions early in the design process, by allowing them to predict the physical performance of their buildings under different conditions, such as wind load.
+A building design project is a complicated endeavor with high stakes.
+Design aspects like wind load prediction, thermal occupant comfort, ventilation strategies, among others, are critical to get right the first time.
+In this challenging environment, computational fluid dynamics (CFD) has become an effective tool that helps architects and civil engineers reduce uncertainty and make informed decisions early in the design process, by allowing them to predict the physical performance of their buildings under different conditions.

 It is important to note that project costs are determined during the design process’ very early stages, so it is particularly important to make informed decisions about the fundamental design aspects at that time.
 The project budget is not the only thing at stake—a well-tested and carefully considered design can mean lower energy consumption and more sustainable performance, in addition to minimizing failure risk.

-These crucial decisions cover various design aspects, both internal and external, including the prediction of the wind load, safety and contamination control, and ensuring pedestrian comfort as well as thermal comfort inside the building.
+These crucial decisions cover various design aspects, both internal and external, including the prediction of wind loads, safety and contamination control, and ensuring pedestrian comfort as well as thermal comfort inside the building.

 As tall buildings and skyscrapers become increasingly complex in overall design and scale, they are placed at a greater risk of being affected by the wind.
 In certain regions with high wind velocity (such as coastal areas), even normal building designs have to take wind loads into account.
-It is the task of architects and design engineers to ensure a safe, sustainable, and cost-efficient design by utilizing wind engineering studies.
-These studies are now an industry standard and are conducted to first evaluate the dynamic effect of the wind on the structure, and then to optimize the design to mitigate these effects.
+Wind analysis is the evaluation of the dynamic effect of wind on a structure and is used for optimizing designs to best mitigate these effects.
+It is the task of architects and design engineers to ensure a safe, sustainable, and cost-efficient design by utilizing wind engineering studies and taking into account building aerodynamics.

-2. Determining and mitigating the dynamic effects of the wind load.
-For tall structures with high aspect-ratio, the analysis of unsteady vortex shedding is vital because this induces oscillating crosswind forces with a certain frequency.
+For tall structures with high aspect-ratio, the wind analysis of unsteady vortex shedding is vital because this induces oscillating crosswind forces with a certain frequency.
 If these oscillations coincide with the natural frequency of the structure, the motion could be enhanced leading to either damage or even failure of the structure.

-Some of the main design modification strategies that could be undertaken to reduce or suppress vortices include:
+Some of the main design modification strategies that could be undertaken to reduce wind effects work mostly by reducing or suppressing vortices.
+These include:

 - Creating flow spoilers or disturbance